paulcodrpub/linux-script/README.md

 Script for preparing a brand new CentOS 6 or 7 instance with user, ssh key, rpms, and other configs.

 # Summary of changes made by the shell script.
+* func_dns: update /etc/resolv.conf
+* func_log: creates log file to record changes.
+All changes by this shell script will be logged in /root/logs/yyyy-mm-dd-UTC.log for troubleshooting.
-* All users including root will get ~/.vimrc with following.
+* func_skel_vim: updates /etc/skel/.vimrc with following.
+This sets all newly added user accounts to get ~/.vimrc with following.
 It adds commonly used settings I have in vim editor.
 ```
 filetype plugin indent on
 " show existing tab with 4 spaces width